Risk Factors Dashboard

 Other general risks applicable to us and our business

 The implementation of our Enterprise Resource Planning system could disrupt our business.
-We are in the process of implementing a common Enterprise Resource Planning (ERP) system across the Company and went live with the first wave of the system, including procurement, general ledger, accounts payable, and projects and fixed assets, in the second half of fiscal 2022.
-A Global Design project is in process to design the manufacturing processes that will be converted to the ERP system.
-We also will be piloting the ERP system in our new Monterrey, Mexico manufacturing location.
+We are in the process of implementing a common Enterprise Resource Planning ("ERP") platform over several fiscal years.
+The first wave (including the procurement, general ledger, accounts payable, projects, and fixed asset modules) went live in the second half of fiscal 2022.
+During fiscal 2024, our new Monterrey, Mexico facility went live.
+The first wave (including the procurement, general ledger, accounts payable, projects, and fixed asset modules) went live in the second half of fiscal 2022.
+During fiscal 2024, our new Monterrey, Mexico facility went live.
+Our Anaheim facility went live in May 2025.
+We have begun planning for the next implementation in our Lincolnton and Hamlet, North Carolina facilities later in fiscal 2026.
+Although we currently expect the ERP implementation to increase efficiencies by leveraging a common, cloud-based system throughout the Company and standardizing processes and reporting, it may not result in improvements outweighing its costs and may disrupt our operations.
+We have begun planning for the next implementation in our Anaheim and Riverside, California facilities in fiscal 2025.
 Although we currently expect the ERP implementation to increase efficiencies by leveraging a common, cloud-based system throughout the Company and standardizing processes and reporting, our ERP system implementation may not result in improvements that outweigh its costs and may disrupt our operations.
 Our inability to mitigate existing and future disruptions could adversely affect our sales, earnings, financial condition and liquidity.
 The ERP system implementation subjects us to substantial costs and inherent risks associated with migrating from our legacy systems.
 These costs and risks could include, but are not limited to:

 significant capital and operating expenditures;